paroro/lemon-stack/README.md

 * M = MySQL for the database.
 * oN = .NET Core for the application.

-I called it LEMoN because it is easier to pronounce than LEMD (dotnet) or LEMC (C#) and with the lack of resources out there, it sometimes felt like a lemon.
+I called it LEMoN because it is easier to pronounce than LEMD (dotnet) or LEMC (C#) and with the lack of clear resources out there, the stack sometimes felt like a lemon.

 ## Steps to setup the server
 ### Install the LEMoN stack